SuitableApp/xtru/ReadMe.md

 ,  "DEPTNO"     DECIMAL EXTERNAL(3)
 )
 ```
-- The factory default settings are output in a representation format that maximizes performance when reloading.
+- Factory settings are tuned to produce output in a representation format that maximizes reload performance.
-- CSV, TSV, and fixed-length formats can also be selected.
+- CSV, TSV, and fixed-length format can also be selected.

 ## Data Sheet